Crown-Commercial-Service/ccs-ai-josh/README.md

 5. Under **no** circumstances should **any** code be pushed directly to the `main` branch.

 ## Document Embeddings
 This system uses retrieval-augmented generation (RAG) to provide responses based on the content of relevant documents.
 These contents are stored in a vector store, which can be recreated by using the Azure AI Search Wizard.
-Broadly, this follows the standard process detailed [here](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal-import-vectors?tabs=sample-data-storage%2Cmodel-aoai%2Cconnect-data-storage#supported-data-sources), but specific details are provided in the AI Josh documentation.
+Broadly, this follows the standard process detailed [here](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal-import-vectors?tabs=sample-data-storage%2Cmodel-aoai%2Cconnect-data-storage#supported-data-sources), but specific details are provided in the internal documentation.
 Note: after creating the vector store, run `ccs_ai_josh/scripts/modify_index.py` to reformat the index to be compatible for use with LangChain.

+## Document URIs
+To link to the documents that an answer is based on, we use a table of file names and URIs that is updated regularly to reflect the latest documents that are available.
+For full instructions on how to create this table, see the internal documentation.